 "The Quickening is a good old-fashioned ghost story about questioning faith, life and death." –Backstage Baltimore

-The required materials for The Quickening include:
+The Authorized Materials/Rehearsal Package for The Quickening consists of: